ladybug-tools/ladybug-web/analemma2-3d/README.md

 ### Mission

-* 3D terrain, 2D raster maps and 3D structures all visible and manipulable in one app
+* 3D terrain, 2D raster maps and 3D structures all visible and manipulable in in a single app
 * Easy peasy, free open source entry level code
 * Simple dependencies
 	* Three.js for 3D